 3. You major in the minors…

 … instead of prioritizing the most important things that need to be accomplished each day.
-This is another way of saying that you will be more productive and happier if you make incremental changes in how you manage your time.
-It could be as simple as deciding each morning the top three things that must be done each day, or setting a timer to focus on just one thing for 60 minutes without interruptions.
+This is another way of saying that you will be happier and more productive if you make incremental changes in how you manage your time.
+It could be as simple as deciding the top three things that must be done during the day each morning, or setting a timer to focus on just one thing for 60 minutes without interruptions.

 4. You let energy vampires consume your time.